quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 When adding support for a new version:

 * The first step is to progressively add support for the new version to all server instances.
-This step updates the Accepted Versions but not the Negotiated Versions nor the Fully-Deployed Versions.
-Once all server instances have been updated, operators wait for at least one minute to allow any in-flight Version Negotiation packets to arrive.
+This step updates the Acceptable Versions but not the Offered Versions nor the Fully-Deployed Versions.
+Once all server instances have been updated, operators wait for at least one MSL to allow any in-flight Version Negotiation packets to arrive.

-* Then, the second step is to progressively add the new version to Negotiated Versions on all server instances.
-Once complete, operators wait for at least another minute.
+* Then, the second step is to progressively add the new version to Offered Versions on all server instances.
+Once complete, operators wait for at least another MSL.

 * Finally, the third step is to progressively add the new version to Fully-Deployed Versions on all server instances.